icasdri/mpris2controller/README.md

 	git clone https://github.com/icasdri/mpris2controller.git
     cd mpris2controller
-    python setup.py install
+    python3 setup.py install

 For Arch Linux users, [mpris2controller-git](https://aur.archlinux.org/packages/mpris2controller-git/) is available in the AUR.

 ## Usage
-The daemon must be started for the commands below to work.
-To start the daemon, simply run `mpris2controller` with no options (note however that the application does not fork).
-The daemon is automatically configured to autostart with the desktop session (for more information, see Autostart below).

-Once the daemon is started, **mpris2controller** allows you to control all your MPRIS2-compatible multimedia players at once via the terminal using the `mpris2controller` command.
+**mpris2controller** allows you to control all your MPRIS2-compatible multimedia players at once via the terminal using the `mpris2controller` command, which can be bound to multimedia keys (see Multimedia Keys below).

 ###### PlayPause
 	mpris2controller PlayPause